Measurements conspire nonlocally to restructure critical quantum states: Introduction

-To characterize fully the effect of density measurements on a quantum state, we then consider an entire ensemble of measurement outcomes.
+To characterize fully the effects of density measurements on a quantum state, we then consider an entire ensemble of measurement outcomes.
 For analytic simplicity, here we use as our ancillary degree of freedom an oscillator rather than a qubit.
 If we average physical quantities over the ensemble of outcomes, and weight the various contributions by Born probabilities, then to characterize the influence of our measurements we must work with quantities that are nonlinear in the state.
 This is necessary because averaging physical quantities linear in the state and weighting the results by Born probabilities is equivalent to averaging the state itself, which corresponds to ignorance of the measurement outcomes.
 One can consider, for example, squared density correlations averaged over measurement outcomes.
 To calculate averages of nonlinear correlation functions such as these we formulate a replica field theory.
 At long wavelengths our theory is closely related to (but is distinct from) that in the KF problem, and here also we find a transition in the behavior of correlation functions.
 This transition corresponds to a spontaneous breaking of the symmetry associated with the exchange of replicas, and occurs for $K<1/2$.
-Finally, we discuss how this transition can be observed in experiment without the need to post-select on random measurement outcomes.